Kavli IPMU-Berkeley Symposium "Statistics, Physics and Astronomy"

 15:30 -- 16:30 Masanao Ozawa, Quantum Measurement Theory,

-and Gravitational Wave Detection: A Crossroad
+the Uncertainty Principle, and Gravitational Wave Detection: A Crossroad

 16:40 -- 17:40 Philip B. Stark, Quantifying Uncertainty in Inferences in Physics and Astronomy